 Each county is directed by general state law to invest all idle county funds to the maximum practical extent.
 T.C.A. § 5-8-301(a).
 Counties are authorized to invest in instruments designated by general law as a safe temporary medium.
 These temporary investments must either be approved by the county legislative body, be in compliance with an investment policy adopted by the county legislative body, or be approved by an investment committee appointed by the county legislative body.
 T.C.A. §§ 5-8-301, 5-8-302.

 In counties that have not adopted the County Financial Management System of 1981, the county legislative body may create an investment committee to determine the investment of idle county funds from the statutory list of approved investments.
 The number of members on this committee and the mode of selection is according to resolution of the county legislative body.
 T.C.A. § 5-8-302.

 There are three categories of idle county funds that may be invested: funds derived from bond proceeds; funds from the sale of assets, settlements, or other infrequent occurrences; and other idle county funds.
-All three categories may be invested in any of the following manners:
+Under T.C.A. § 5-8-301, all three categories may be invested in any of the following manners: